memfault/interrupt/_posts/2020-09-02-device-heartbeat-metrics.md

 ---
-title: Tracking Fleet Health with Heartbeat Metrics
+title: Monitoring Fleet Health with Heartbeat Metrics
 description:
-  Monitoring and tracking embedded devices using heartbeat metrics, as an alternative to log processing, helps hardware and IoT companies derisk firmware updates and alerts them to issues quickly.
+  Monitoring and tracking embedded devices using heartbeat metrics, an alternative to log processing, helps hardware and IoT companies derisk firmware updates and alerts them to issues quickly.
 author: tyler